 How to measure for a new meter box door

 Wherever possible, measure the old door itself rather than the opening.
 The best way to do this is to open it up, and then measure the inside of the door using a tape measure.

 When your new door arrives on your doorstep, the task of fitting it begins.
 This is usually a simple and straightforward process, but we thought we’d answer some of the questions people need to know before they start.

 Who can fit a replacement meter box door?

-- The left/right-hand side of your frame will have pre-drilled holes into which the door pins are inserted.
-Hold the door and insert the solid stainless steel pin into the bottom/top recess.
+These could be on the left or right-hand side of the door frame.
+Hold the door firmly and insert the solid stainless steel pin into the bottom/top recess.

-- Close the door as normal and lock.
+- Close the door as normal and turn the latch